Orrell R.U.F.C.: 1960s and 1970s

+1980s

 In the 1980s Orrell had some memorable moments, winning the Lancashire cup for the 6th time in 8 years in the 1981–82 season.
 They finished 2nd in the Northern merit table in 1982–83 and were quarter finalists in the National Knockout Cup in successive seasons.
 In 1984–85 season they entered the record books setting a new record for the number of points scored in a season by an English club - 1295.
 Their consistency in the merit tables was recognised and Orrell joined the new Courage League set up in 1986–87 finishing 6th in 1987–88 and 4th in 1988–89.
 The club continued to go from strength to strength, reaching the Pilkington Cup semi and quarter finals on a number of occasions.
 They were an ever-present in the English First Division until 1997, and finished runners up to Bath in 1991–92, losing the title on the final day of the season following defeat by Wasps.
 The club built its strength on its commitment to junior rugby and bringing players up 'through the ranks', many of whom played for the first team and achieved representative honours.

 Orrell always supported the Lancashire cause and was the backbone of the county side for many years, with the club itself becoming synonymous with the Red Rose success supplying many players including great county captains in Des Seabrook and Sammy Southern.
 During the re-introduction of Divisional rugby in the late 1980s, Orrell were well represented.
 For the game against the U.S.A.
 Eagles in 1989, Simon Langford, Gerry Ainscough, Sammy Southern, Neil Hitchen and Bob Kimmins were in the side that day.
-Between 1967 and 1987 Orrell won the Glengarth Sevens at Stockport R.U.F.C a record 8 times.
+Between 1967 and 1987 Orrell won the Glengarth Sevens at Stockport RUFC a record 8 times.

 On the international stage, Nigel Heslop, Gerry Ainscough, Neil Hitchen and Bob Kimmins were selected in the England 'B' side against Spain in 1989.
 Frank Anderson, Peter Williams, Fran Clough, Dave Cusani, Nigel Heslop, and Phil Jones have represented England, whilst playing for the Black with Ambers.
 John Carleton and Dewi Morris have also played for the British Lions.
 Simon Mason represented Ireland, Steve So'ioalo and Opeta Palepoi, Samoa with Andy Craig capped for Scotland.